-Section 5.1 When must we end vour membershi p in the plan?
+Section 5.1 When must we end vour membershi n in the nlan?
+Section 5.1 when must we end your membersm

 We must end your membership in the plan if any of the following happen:

 - If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
 (Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage.